Music download: RIAA against illegal downloading

+In the early 2000s, the peer-to-peer file sharing company Napster was sued due to mass infringement of music ownership copyrights by a collection of recording companies (A&M Records, Inc. v.
+Napster, Inc.) — a lawsuit which issued a preliminary injunction for the service and was concluded by the closure of the Napster free music sharing between its users.

-The Recording Industry Association of America (RIAA) oversees about 85 percent of published music production, distribution and manufacturing in the United States.
+The Recording Industry Association of America oversees about 85 percent of published music production, distribution and manufacturing in the United States.
 Their stated goal is to support artists' creativity and help them not be cheated out of money by illegal downloading.
-The Recording Industry Association of America launched its first lawsuits on 8 September 2003, against individuals who illegally downloaded music files from the Kazaa FastTrack network.
+The Recording Industry Association of America launched its first lawsuits of individuals (P2P file swappers) on the 8th of September 2003, against users who illegally downloaded music files from the Kazaa FastTrack network.

-Two years after it began, the campaign survived at least one major legal challenge.
-The RIAA said it filed 750 suits in February 2006 against individuals downloading music files without paying for them in hopes of putting an end to Internet music piracy.
-The RIAA hopes their campaign will force people to respect the copyrights of music labels and eventually minimize the number of illegal downloads.
+RIAA claimed it filed 750 suits in February 2006 against individuals downloading music files without paying for them in hopes of putting an end to Internet music piracy.
+With this campaign the RIAA hoped to force people to respect the copyrights of music labels and minimize the number of illegal downloads.